moliver28/research-handbook/content/handbook/product/product-manager-role/product-cdf-competencies.md

 ### Company-wide Resources

 While the CDF is Product Management specific, we also have company-wide frameworks to help differentiate levels and understand and calibrate readiness to advance to the next level.
-The CDF is meant to work in conjunction with this artifacts for a more specific Product Management oriented approach, but should not replace company-wide resources.
+The CDF is meant to work in conjunction with other artifacts for a more specific Product Management oriented approach, but should not replace company-wide resources.

 When discussing next level readiness and promotion, team members and managers should reference the [GitLab Job Frameworks](https://docs.google.com/spreadsheets/d/1FX4NBwF099uMBm7mGBtf1orIJZuHEjtiEa3jSbg9jJs/edit#gid=0) as a resource to ensure alignment.